 Equipment breakdown insurance: Your equipment is covered in your property insurance policy for damage caused by external sources, such as fire, floods and weather damage; however, you may not be covered for electrical or mechanical damage.
 In these situations, you’d look to your equipment breakdown insurance.

-Commercial auto insurance: If you or your employees use your vehicle for business purposes you need commercial auto insurance to protect that vehicle in ways your personal auto policy may not be able to.
+Commercial auto insurance: If you or your employees use your vehicle for business purposes, you may need commercial auto insurance to protect that vehicle in ways your personal auto policy may not be able to.
+Find out if you need commercial insurance.